manosgior/manosgior.github.io/README.md

 M.Sc. thesis

 ## Hobbies & Interests
-When I'm not immersed in the quantum realm, I'm diving deep into the world of cinema.
-With more than 800 films watched, I am a self-proclaimed [Letterboxd](https://letterboxd.com/manosgior/) critic.
-My love for storytelling extends beyond the screen into photography, capturing landscapes, nature, and architecture.
-Outside, I swap my love for cinematic journeys for real ones, like hiking (I'm proud of my recent achievement of hiking the Andes, 2000-5000 meters in height).
-I also keep active by swimming, lifting weights in the gym, and running.
+I *really* love cinema (I have watched more than 800 films), so follow me on Letterboxd if you have an account ;) [Letterboxd profile](https://letterboxd.com/manosgior/).
+I also like photography, focusing on landscapes, nature, and architecture.
+Despite being a computer scientist, I am pretty active: I enjoy hiking (I'm proud of my recent achievement of hiking the Andes, a 4000->5000 meters altitude hike), swimming, lifting weights in the gym, and running.